mCRL2org/mCRL2/examples/industrial/garage/readme.txt

   garage-r3          yes       no        yes garage-ver         yes       no        yes

-* For this LPE, the error traces do not work.
-This means that the errors cannot occur in the LPE.
+* For this LPS, the error traces do not work.
+This means that the errors cannot occur in the LPS.

-For the LPE's where traces can be used, an xsim plugin can be used that represents the visualization of the floorplan of the garage.
+For the LPS's where traces can be used, an xsim plugin can be used that represents the visualization of the floorplan of the garage.
 After opening xsim, it can be loaded by choosing the "Views" menu, then "Load Plugin..."  and then "libxsim_garage_view.so".